junh1024/junh1024-Documents/Games/EV Nova for KC players.md

 Your escorts may be CVs, so they can launch more ships.
 Ships can have 1-4 bays (including yours), and each bay can have 3-4 fighters.
 CVs implies decent guns.
 Formation choice and ordering isn't really a thing in EVN, but you can choose commands for your fleet from: formation, attack, defend, hold position.
 By carefully using these, you can draw fire towards your escort & freeing yourself, or vice versa to better suit your objective.

 There are voice hails in EVN, which change depending on what ship(s) you have as your escorts.
-Thare are some Pirate hails which have some yarr in them, and some Wild Geese hails which have some British accent.
+Thare are some Pirate hails which have some yarr in them, and some Wild Geese hails which have an Irish accent.
 These play only if you issue a command to your escort(s).
 Again, due to #VAs (3?) vs # voice hail groups (7?)
 VAs are reused like KC.

 Fleet composition in EVN isn't really as picky as KC.
 If you want to freight, pick a freight ship, if you want to fight, pick a big ship with lots of shields (small escorts aren't particularly useful & will prolly get fried very quickly, unless you want to use them as meat shields).
 Auroran Cruiser as an escort is great for long-range combat since it has the railguns, only problem is capturing it.
 Only limit is your credit if you're paying for your escorts.
 It is usually not worthwhile to pick a specific ship to do missions that require them.

 ## Resources
 In KC, you have 4 major [resources](https://en.kancollewiki.net/Resources) : Fuel, Steel, Ammo, Bauxite.
 And some minor ones like buckets, medals, blueprints, screws for certain processes.
 As KC is a server-client game, it saves frequently & the state is stored on the server.
 Doing battles and repair will consume the major resources.
 Repairs for large ships can take a few hours, so you can use the instant repair buckets to speed up the process.
 Although you regenerate major resources over time, you prolly want more by doing expeditions & quests.
 There is a soft cap for resources from regeneration, which can be exceeded by your manual efforts.
 Resources have a hard cap which is the maximum you can hoard.
 Your ships will not repair themselves during battle, and sinking is usually permanent.

 [Expeditions](https://en.kancollewiki.net/Expeditions) are the main way of getting resources in KC.
-They can take from minuites to days.
+They can take from minutes to days.
 There are specific composition and maybe minimum stats to meet in order to have a successfull expedition & get resources.
 If you don't meet the minimum requirements, the expedition will fail & you won't get the resources, but some resources will be consumed.
 You will still get some, but reduced experience.

 In EVN, you have credits & fuel.
 There are major commodities (like food, metal, etc) and minor commodities you can trade between places, but the end result is credits which you can use to buy things.
 You get a Rank (late) into the progression of your storyline.
-Most Ranks offera small daily pay &/ friendly discounts on relevant planets but is prolly not enough for anything significant.
+Most Ranks offer a small daily pay &/ friendly discounts on relevant planets but is prolly not enough for anything significant.

 Ship shields recharge during battle, and is restored when you land.
 The game auto-saves when you take off, so if your ship is destroyed & you die in space, just reload your pilot file.
 If you have strict play enabled, you need an escape pod to live after your ship is destroyed.